EST-Karol/DS-Test/README.md

 ### Why

 With expanding catalogue of online tools, websites and services combined with rapid growth of our digital efforts comes a need to coordinate and streamline our design work.
-Teams and collegues will be able to leverage EST Design System to manage and accelerate design initiatives at scale.
+Teams and collegues will be able to leverage EST Design System to manage and accelerate variety of design initiatives at scale.

 Design System will provide a lot of benefits: